GODALMING TOWN COUNCIL – A BRIEF HISTORY

 Godalming was granted its first charter of incorporation by Elizabeth I in 1575, this being confirmed by Charles II in 1666.
 The first recorded Warden of Godalming was John Perrior in 1575.
 In 1674 the town had its first Under Warden (Town Clerk) who was Henry Chitty.
 With the Corporation Act of 1835 Henry Marshall became the first Mayor and Charles Woods became the first Town Clerk.

-Godalming Town Council now has the legal status of a Parish Council but has retained a complement of 20 councillors and the style of “Town” on civic occasions.
-The 20 elected Members represent five wards within the Godalming area.
+Godalming Town Council has the legal status of a Parish Council but has retained a complement of 20 councillors (for some years) and the style of “Town” on civic occasions.
+From May 2023 the number of elected Members will reduce to 18 and will represent the five wards within the Godalming area, apportioned as detailed below.

 These wards are: